 Numerous improvements in the underlying architecture of these circuits have seen the characteristic dimension of individual transistor elements plummet from 10,000 nm in 1971, through 1,500 nm in 1985, 250 nm in 1998, and 32 nm in 2012, down to 10 nm in 2018.
 As a result, the cost to store information, or transmit it, or compute with it, has shrunk and shrunk.
 Information, which used to be very costly in many cases, is increasingly available for free.

 A full set of 32 volumes of the Encyclopaedia Britannica, comprising 32,640 pages, used to sell for $1,400.
 Nowadays, a much larger set of knowledge is available, for no access charge whatsoever (beyond the network connection charge), via the online Wikipedia repository.
 And whereas it could take years for new information to make its way into a subsequent edition of Britannica – to update an article when someone died, or a record was broken, etc – new information often appears in a Wikipedia article within minutes of the event happening.

 Similarly, modern smartphones can access up-to-date maps of vast networks of roads, traffic conditions, and public transportation schedules, and can calculate (again, free of charge) the optimal route to travel from A to B. The same smartphones allow consumers to listen on demand to huge libraries of music, from every artist under the sun, for a modest monthly fee.

-This growing tendency towards information being free sets the example for what can be expected from the full realisation of nanotechnology.
+This growing tendency towards information being free sets the template for what can be expected from the full realisation of nanotechnology.
 We can look forward to more and more material goods being essentially free of charge.

 3D and 4D printing